King Saud University Stadium

-King Saud University Stadium (KSUS) (ملعب جامعة الملك سعود), known as Al-Awwal Park (الأول بارك) due to sponsorship reasons, is an association football stadium located in Riyadh, Saudi Arabia.
-In September 2020, Saudi Media Company (SMC) obtained the management rights for operating the stadium.
-In October 2020, SMC signed a deal with Al Nassr FC for the Al-Awwal Park to become their home stadium.
-The stadium has a current capacity of 25,000.
+King Saud University Stadium (Note: Arabic: ملعب جامعة الملك سعود (romanized: Malʿab Jāmiʿat al-Malik Saʿūd)) is a multi-purpose stadium located in Riyadh, Saudi Arabia.
+It is known as Al-Awwal Park due to sponsorship reasons and serves as the home stadium of Al-Nassr FC.

-It is set to be a venue for the 2034 FIFA World Cup and has a proposed capacity of 46,319 people following refurbishments, where it will host fixtures in the group stage and round of 32.
-It will also host matches for the 2027 AFC Asian Cup, specifically the group stage and round of 16.

 Description

 Refurbishments

 The stadium began construction in 2011 and was opened in May 2015.
 Refurbishments will take place from 2030 to 2032, in preparations for the 2034 World Cup.

 The renovated stadium will feature an elliptical lightweight spoke-wheel roof and strategically placed amenities designed to ensure accessibility and compliance with FIFA standards.
 Located on the King Saud University campus in western Riyadh, the stadium offers convenient access from the city center.
 Surrounding the stadium are additional sports facilities, such as an arena, swimming pool, and tennis courts.
 Adjacent to the venue is the bustling U Walk, a mixed-use King Saud University development that includes commercial and retail spaces.